wtsi-hgi/hgi-cloud/docs/setup.md

 The values for `access_key` and `secret_key` are very important and also sensitive information, so have therefore been omitted here.

-### Download / Create the `openrc` file
+### Download/Create the `openrc` file

-Each Openstack project can be described through 2 kinds of configuration files that you can download from the Openstack Web insterface:
+Each OpenStack project can be described through two kinds of configuration files, which you can download from the OpenStack Web interface (Horizon):

-1. `sh` environment configuration file generally called `openrc`.
-At the time of this writing, you can download the configuration with the values for the Identity API version 2.0 or 3.0
+1. `sh` environment configuration, generally called `openrc`.
+At the time of writing, you can download the configuration with the values for the Identity API, versions 2.0 or 3.0.

-2. `yaml` configuration file calles `clouds.yml`.
+2. YAML configuration, called `clouds.yml`.

-For the provisioning software to work properly, you need to download the `sh` environment configuration file, with the values for the Identity API version 3.0.
+For the *provisioning software* to work properly, you need to download the `sh` environment configuration file, with the values for the Identity API version 3.0.
 The actual name of the file may vary and will reflect the name of project it refers to.
-For semplicity, from now on, we will refer to the configuration file as `openrc.sh`.
-The file should look like the following:
+This doesn't matter and, for simplicity, we will refer to the configuration file as just `openrc.sh` throughout.
+The file should look similar to the following:

 ```bash
 #!/usr/bin/env bash